itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/06_Bonus_Round/index.md

 This will bring us to the Purepath trace details screen.
 Reviewing the puepath details we quickly see an high number of queries are being executed by the **customer** service over and over.

-This is a **N+1** issue that is inefficient at that transaction level but can also kill your database and impact other transactions.
+This is a **N+1** issue!!
+This is inefficient at that transaction level but can also kill your database and impact other transactions.

 <img src="../../assets/images/lab_6_oob_nplus1_6.png" width="500"/>